-The UKCM service provider receives transmitted ship AIS data which allows them to send actual update datasets that contain the updated UKC plan metadata (including the UKCM area boundaries), non-navigable areas, almost non-navigable areas, and, if necessary, new versions of the route and control points, based on the ship’s speed and the current environmental conditions.
+The UKCM Service Provider receives transmitted ship AIS data which allows them to send Actual Update datasets that contain the updated UKC plan metadata, non-navigable areas, almost non-navigable areas, and, if necessary, new versions of the route and control points, based on the ship’s speed and the current environmental conditions.

-The ship’s crew and the pilot (when embarked) are able to monitor, in real-time or near real-time, areas that have been calculated as non-navigable and almost non-navigable on their on board navigation systems.
+The ship’s crew and the pilot (when embarked) are able to monitor, in real-time or near real-time, areas that have been calculated as non-navigable and almost non-navigable on their on-board navigation systems.
 The areas shown as almost non-navigable indicate to the ship’s bridge team and the pilot (when embarked) the navigable areas that are close to becoming non-navigable at the time the ship would reach those locations.

-If a Vessel Traffic Service (VTS) is in operation for the UKCM Operational Area, it is able to monitor the ship’s transit and support navigation in accordance with the actual plan and/or actual plan update.
+If a Vessel Traffic Service (VTS) is in operation for the UKCM Operational Area, the VTS can monitor the ship’s transit and support navigation in accordance with the Actual Plan and/or Actual Update, which it has been provided with.

-In port settings, after the ship has completed its cargo operations, and if the ship’s draught is such that the local area UKCM system must be used to exit the port, then the UKCM service provider would, similarly, be used to assist the ship’s safe departure from the port through the UKCM Operational Area.
+In port settings, after the ship has completed its cargo operations, and if the ship’s draught is such that the local area UKCM system must be used to exit the port, then the UKCM Service Provider would, similarly, be used to assist the ship’s safe departure from the port through the UKCM Operational Area.

 References